 Clothing Worn While Hiking

 Lightweight Trail running shoes – Many people choose to use heavy boots but I’d advocate running shoes if you’re in good shape and your pack is quite light.
 Look for something breathable, grippy and most importantly that fits your feet well.
-What I used – Altra Lone Peak Running shoes with Dirty Girl Gaiters – No better trail shoes in my opinion.
+What I used – Altra Lone Peak running shoes (reviewed here) with Dirty Girl Gaiters – No better trail shoes in my opinion.

-Good socks – Thinner socks are better in my opinion as your feet are going to sweat when hiking.
+Good Socks – Thinner socks are better in my opinion as your feet are going to sweat when hiking.
 Merino wool or a synthetic blend is best as they dry fast and last a long time, Merino wool won’t smell as quickly.
 What I used – Ininji Toe socks – I really love these funky looking toe socks.
 The running weight version don’t last hundreds of miles but they’re perfect for a “short” hike like this.
 They are 100% synthetic so they stank towards the end of the trip.
+Shop them at Amazon Here

 Synthetic Underwear – Fast drying, tight (to prevent chafing).
-What I used – Under Armour Boxer Jocks – I’ve tried so many different brands over the years and these are my favourite by far.
+What I used – Under Armour Boxer Jocks – I’ve tried so many different brands over the years and these are my favorite by far.
+Shop them at Amazon Here

-Short sleeve hiking T Shirt – No Cotton.
-Synthetic or Merino Wool.
-Short sleeves are fine for hiking and works well as the base for your layering system.
+Short-Sleeve Hiking T-Shirt – No Cotton.
+Use synthetics or Merino Wool.
+Short sleeves are fine for hiking and work well as the base for your layering system.
 What I used – Icebreaker Merino T-shirt – I really can’t say good enough good things about these shirts.
 Comfy, takes ages before it smells bad.
 The only downside is the price but I totally think it’s worth it.
+Shop Here at Amazon

 Sunglasses – Used them a few times when the sun was fierce.
 What I used – Cheap sunglasses I’m not afraid to lose or break